youngmp/applications_park/README.md

 # applications_park
 All postdoc and faculty applications in applied math, Fall 2017-- Spring 2022

+I have not checked that everything will compile and I will not provide missing files.
 Some PDFs have corresponding tex files, some do not.

-I have not checked that everything will compile and I will not provide missing files.
 However, most files are human-readable plain text, or PDFs, so take what you need.
 The organization differs significantly from year-to-year.
-I will fix this if I find extra time.

 The vast majority of applications were submitted through mathjobs.org.